Themefic-Team/beaf-before-and-after-gallery/readme.txt

 = Disable Overlay =

-You can disable the overlay from the options Panel. <a href="https://themefic.com/plugins/beaf/#no-overlay">Click here</a> for a quick preview.
+You can disable the overlay from the options panel. <a href="https://themefic.com/plugins/beaf/#no-overlay">Click here</a> for a quick preview.

 = Mouse Hover =